avikgenxt/java8/README.md

 Any function that returns a stream from a stream is lazy.

  The Reduce function takes the collection and reduces to single or multiple value where the length of result is less than / equal to the original collection

+ Reduce can produce either one value - Reduce or collection(s) - Collect